-- 4.1 The application site is situated in an area under the administrative control of LBC. - 4.2 Section 38(6) of the Planning & Compulsory Act 2004 states that applications must be determined in accordance with the relevant Development Plan unless material considerations indicate otherwise. - 4.3 The statutory Development Plan relating to the site comprises: - The London Plan (LP, March 2015); - LBC's Core Strategy (CS, 2010); and, - LBC's Development Policies (DP, 2010). - 4.4 Regard should also be had to any relevant Supplementary Planning Documents and the Government's National Planning Policy Framework (NPPF, 2012). - 4.5 The section below sets out policy designations relating to the site before reviewing adopted and emerging planning policy.
+- 4.1 The application site is situated in an area under the administrative control of LBC. - 4.2 Section 38(6) of the Planning & Compulsory Act 2004 states that applications must be determined in accordance with the relevant Development Plan unless material considerations indicate otherwise. - 4.3 The statutory Development Plan relating to the site comprises: - The London Plan (LP, consolidated with alterations since 2011 (March 2016); - LBC's Core Strategy (CS, 2010); - LBC's Development Policies (DP, 2010); and - LBC's Emerging Local Plan (LP, 2016). - 4.4 Regard should also be had to any relevant Supplementary Planning Documents and the Government's National Planning Policy Framework (NPPF, 2012). - 4.5 The section below sets out policy designations relating to the site before reviewing adopted and emerging planning policy.